in Austin, Texas, USA

 Who Should Attend?

-Judges and their staff, Prosecutors and their staff; Criminal Defense Attorneys and their staff; and Law Enforcement Officers.
+Texas Judges, Prosecutors and their staff; Criminal Defense Attorneys and their staff; Law Students and Law Enforcement Officers.
 Thanks to the grant this program is FREE for most attendees.

 Schedule and Faculty

-- Bill Wirskye, First Assistant, Collin Co.
-District Attorney’s Office, McKinney, Texas
+- Bill Wirskye, Collin County District Attorney’s Office, McKinney, TX

 In addition to Texas, after the program (if requested) CAIL will directly apply for course accreditation in the following states, as long as course materials and evaluations are not required: California, New Mexico, and Oklahoma.
 Attorneys may be eligible to receive CLE credit through attorney self-submission in other states, as long as course materials and evaluations are not required to be submitted.